[Updated June 2020]

 11. Enjoy good coffee and art at Gallery On Leviseur

 This elegant gallery hosts talented contemporary sculptors such as the likes of talented Anton Smit.
 Stop in for a quiet coffee or attend one of their stylish events.
 Open from 8am to 4pm from Monday to Friday, on Saturday from 9am to 2pm.

 Held on the last Saturday every month in the beautiful botanical gardens, visitors can browse through stalls offering fresh produce, food, art, furniture and clothes.
-Starts at 9am.
-Cost: R12 per person.
-Call 051 436 3530.
+Follow their Facebook page to stay updated on events.

 13. Watch the Cheetahs play on their home turf at Vodacom Park

 Built for the 1995 Rugby World Cup, the Vodacom Park can host up to 36,500 fans!
 Clad yourself in orange and go cheer on the Cheetahs on their home turf while enjoying the thrill of thousands of fiercely proud supporters.

 14. Listen to classical concerts at the Odeion

 Bloemfontein has a history of gifted classical musicians.
 The Odeion School of Music at the University of the Free State often showcases their talented students and visiting international musicians.
 Check the Odeion website for upcoming events.